zicoz18/local-subnet-development-tutorial/README.md

 avalanche network start
 ```

-> Do not worry, when you restart the subnet rpc urls would not change.
+> Do not worry, when you restart the subnet rpc urls will not change.
 Therefore, you do not have to adjust the network in your metamask or anywhere else.

 ## Step 4: Interact with the Subnet